steverusso/bigtech.fail/website/content/events/facebook-bans-lyndon-perry/index.md

 > to upload a photo of myself and copy of driver's license.

 After doing so, Facebook said that reviewing the information would take longer to review than normal "due to the coronavirus (COVID-19) pandemic."
-Perry mentioned that one of his followers has been looking at the same message **<u>for months</u>**.
+Three days later, Perry's account was suddenly reinstated, **except his admin capabilities for _I,Hypocrite_ were disabled**.

+[A restriction](page-ban-notice.jpg) placed on his account said he would be "restricted from creating Pages" for the next three months.
+He received from Facebook "no email, no message, no notification, nothing."